Mark-Assessment/s-marrache-toon-bazaar-m1-2/README.md

         5. *As a Potential Artist, I want to sign up to the Newsletter so that I am emailed any major news or updates.*

     + At the bottom of the Contact Page, underneath the request form text area, there is a checkbox (already checked - but which can be unchecked by the user) signing them up with the email address they had to input at the top of the form.

+        6. *As a Potential Artist, I want the option to send in a sample of my artwork to gauge their interest in my work.*

+    + On the Contact Page, under the text area of the form, there is a file upload button for potential artists to add samples of their work as a preliminary to making a full application.

 ## Further Testing